pcarrier/forms/README.md

 ## Barely Even Structured Text (BEST)

-Spaces are separators outside of double quotes and escape sequences, and not required.
+Spaces are separators outside of double quotes and escape sequences.

 Strings are prefixed by `'` or delimited by `"`.